pytorch/serve/CONTRIBUTING.md

 Run the following script from the top of the source directory.

-NOTE: This script force reinstalls `torchserve`, `torch-model-archiver` and `torch-workflow-archiver` if existing installations are found
+NOTE: This script force re-installs `torchserve`, `torch-model-archiver` and `torch-workflow-archiver` if existing installations are found

 #### For Debian Based Systems/ MacOS